ppdac/makeswap-on-azure-vm-temp-drive/README.md

    * 1024K
    * 2048M
    * 3.5G
-   * The default is 3333M
+   * The default is 16G (half the size of a temporary ssd for Azure `/dev/sdb`s